GREATDANELADY.COM

 DrHutch: Puppy vaginitis is a NORMAL mucous production in young bitches before their first heat cycle, the total treatment is warm water on a cotton ball and wipe these bitches DO NOT need to be on antibiotics it does NOT lead to infertility and it does NOT make them prone to pyometritis it is not an infection at all usually it's worse when the humidity is high.

-Puppy Bladder Infections:
+Puppy Bladder Infections

 Bladder infections in young puppies can be can be caused by many things: